Our actions in Ivory Coast

 Supporting access to education: a priority for Valrhona

-Since 2014, we’ve funded new buildings for public elementary schools in three communities, supporting the education of 598 students.
+We’ve funded new buildings for public elementary schools in three communities, to support education.
+In 2021, 598 students were able to benefit.
 Building a cafeteria in Petit Bouaké will enable the children to eat at school by 2022.

 In 2018, we inaugurated a training center where all members of the ECOOKIM Union’s cooperatives can learn about best agricultural, environmental, and social practices.